cloudbase/azure-service-fabric-charm/README.md

 Supported deployment scenarios at the moment are:

 - Unsecured cluster node-to-node and client-to-node.
-This is the default behavior.
-In this way the charm doesn't have any relation and it can be deployed standalone, but this is not recommended in the production due to security concerns.
+This is the default behavior and the charm doesn't have any relation with other charms, but this is not recommended in the production due to security concerns.

 - Secured using Active Directory Windows credentials.
-This requires a relation with the [active directory charm](https://jujucharms.com/u/cloudbaseit/active-directory).
-This can be achieved by deploying the charm with `security-type` config option set to `Windows`.
+This requires a relation with the [active directory charm](https://jujucharms.com/u/cloudbaseit/active-directory) and it can be achieved by deploying the current charm with `security-type` config option set to `Windows`.

 For both scenarios make sure you properly adjust the `reliability-level` config option as this dictates the minimum number of units necessary to form the cluster.
 By default the reliability level is set to `Bronze` and it requires at least three nodes to form the cluster.
 More info about reliability levels can be found at the following [url](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cluster-manifest#reliability).